BuildMan-Alpha/AlphaHelp/helpserver/README.md

 Repopulating links requires that refresh has been run locally, which is done by navigating to the refresh page locally on the help server and clicking the refresh button.
 If you're running the help server on port 3002, the refresh page would be found at localhost:3002/refresh

+After running repopulateLinks.js, commit both the updated links.json and aliases.json files to the repository.

 ### Finding Bad or Missing Robust Links